-Conditionally Accepted was created as a freestanding blog in July 2013 as an online space for scholars on the margins of academe.
+Conditionally Accepted was created by Dr. Eric Anthony Grollman (editor until 2017) as a freestanding blog in July 2013 as an online space for scholars on the margins of academe.
 It has steadily grown since, becoming a career advice column for Inside Higher Ed in January 2016.
 In our column, we provide news, information, personal stories, and resources for scholars who are, at best, conditionally accepted in academe.
 Conditionally Accepted is an anti-racist, pro-feminist, pro-queer, anti-transphobic, anti-fatphobic, anti-ableist, anti-ageist, anti-classist, and anti-xenophobic online community.

 Conditionally Accepted is run by an editor in order to maintain regular, relevant material on the site, and to ensure that it remains a safe, inclusive space.
 Regular contributors and guest bloggers add to the site’s blog, helping to offer a diversity of perspectives and experiences.

-I speak as a queer, multiracial (Black, white, and Jewish), middle-class, fat, US-born, feminist non-binary intellectual activist.
-I received my PhD in sociology from Indiana University in 2013.
-I am currently a tenure-track professor at University of Richmond in Richmond, Virginia.
-After the traumatic experience that was grad school, I created Conditionally Accepted to make visible the scholars, perspectives, experiences, advice, and resources that were not available to me as a marginalized scholar.
-I regularly blog, interweaving my personal experiences with my research (i.e., prejudice and discrimination) and current events, to reflect on the practices and policies that keep many scholars on the margins of academe.
-Follow me on Twitter at @grollman.
+I speak as a Black queer non-binary intellectual activist.
+I am currently a tenure-track professor in sociology at University of Richmond in Richmond, Virginia.
+An “activist gone academic,” I pursued a PhD in sociology at Indiana University to become a better activist.
+To my surprise, graduate training is designed to “beat the activist” out of grad students.
+Thus, I was traumatized in the process of earning my PhD.
+These experiences led me to create Conditionally Accepted after I graduated in 2013 to make visible the scholars, perspectives, experiences, advice, and resources that were not available to me.
+I regularly blog, interweaving my personal experiences with my research (i.e., prejudice and discrimination) and current events, to reflect on the practices and policies that keep many scholars on the margins of academia.
+You can follow me on Twitter at .

 Dr. Jeana Jorgensen, Regular Contributor

 I write from the life experiences of a most of the time male-appearing bisexual, genderqueer, skeptic Queer Intersectional Feminist.
 My teaching, research and activism focus on the intersections of sexualities, gender, religion, and health in the interpersonal and her-his-our-storical experiences of sexual, gender, and religious minorities.
-I am an assistant professor of sociology at mid-sized southern university, and I regularly write about the personal and emotional aspects of teaching and scholarship at Write Where It Hurts (@writewherehurts), and relationships between music and social life at Symbolic Interaction Music Blog.
-Feel free to check out my academic work on jsumerau.com or follow my public writing on Twitter @jsumerau.
+I am an assistant professor of sociology at mid-sized southern university.
+(See my work at jsumerau.com.)
+I write about the personal and emotional aspects of teaching and scholarship at Write Where It Hurts, and relationships between music and social life at Symbolic Interaction Music Blog.

 Dr. Manya Whitaker, Regular Contributor

-I blog from the perspective of a southern, Black, middle class, US-born woman.
+I blog as a southern, Black, middle class, US-born woman.
 I am an assistant professor of education at an elite private liberal arts college.
 Upon entering academe, I deviated from my psychological roots and delved into the realm of education because it was then I saw the outcomes of an inequitable K-12 schooling system.
-The majority of my students are from white upper-income families and enjoy the resultant privileges.
-Through my courses I offer a counter-narrative to present the perspectives of diverse peoples and experiences by juxtaposing issues of equality with issues of equity.
-I research about what it takes to be an effective teacher to culturally and linguistically diverse students.
+Most of my students are from white upper-income families, enjoying the resultant privileges.
+In my classes, I offer a counter-narrative to present the perspectives of diverse peoples and experiences by juxtaposing issues of equality with issues of equity.
+I research what it takes to be an effective teacher to culturally and linguistically diverse students.

-On my person blog, theotherclass, I write about my own experiences as a woman of color in a space that wasn’t built for me.
+On my personal blog, theotherclass, I write about my own experiences as a woman of color in a space that wasn’t built for me.
 While my blog is indeed for me, I also write to give voice to the silenced who may not be in a position to speak for themselves.
-I also share knowledge in my educational consultant business and through my participation in an online educational advice platform.
-Check out my academic work at manyawhitakerphd.com and to follow me on Twitter @IvyLeagueLady.
+I share knowledge in my educational consultant business and through my participation in an online educational advice platform.
+Check out my academic work at manyawhitakerphd.com and follow me on Twitter .